 - Species: Centella asiatica (L.) Urb. – spade leaf

 Another plant which is known as Brahmi is Bacopa monnieri (Thyme-leaved Gratiola in English), belonging to plant family Scrophulariaceae.
-Both the plants are creeper, found in wet lands and are used as brain tonic, and for treating brain disorders and improving intellect.
+Both the plants are creeper, found in wet lands, and are used as a brain tonic, and for treating brain disorders, and improving intellect.
 This could be reason why both are named Brahmi.

 - Part(s) used for medicinal purpose: Leaf/Whole Plant